Gokuldev-PS/CP-STREAM-GOVERANCE/README.md

 ### 🔐 License Setup

-If you don’t have a Confluent license, you can remove the following section from your Confluent Platform (CP) config:
+If you don’t have a Confluent license, you can remove the following section from your Confluent Platform (CP) config :

 ```yaml
 spec: